jakelicata/SunTracker/README.md

 ## Overview

-Current single-axis and fixed solar panel installations capture only a fraction of potential solar energy, resulting in suboptimal power generation.
-The primary limitation of these solar panels is the inability to dynamically adjust panel orientation to match the sun's changing position throughout the day and across seasons.
-Existing two-axis tracking solutions are prohibitively expensive and power hungry, typically requiring two separate actuators for azimuth and elevation rotation.

-This report centers on the development of an efficient sun-tracking solar panel system.
-The objective is to develop a cost-effective single-actuator two-axis tracking mechanism that can dynamically optimize panel alignment, maximize energy capture, and reduce overall costs.
+Current single-axis and fixed solar panel installations capture only a fraction of potential solar energy, resulting in suboptimal power generation. ​ The primary limitation is the inability to dynamically adjust panel orientation to match the sun's changing position throughout the day and across seasons.​ Existing two-axis tracking solutions are prohibitively expensive and power hungry, typically requiring two separate actuators for azimuth and elevation rotation. ​ The objective is to develop a two-axis tracking mechanism that utilizes just a single actuator to dynamically optimize panel alignment, maximize energy capture, and reduce overall costs.​

-In this introduction, we outline the fundamental purpose of our project: to enhance solar energy absorption by creating an affordable and efficient tracking system that overcomes the limitations of fixed and single-axis panels.
-The following sections will delve into the details of our requirements review, system architecture, prototype results, design analysis and research, project management, and final solution.

 This project implements a solar panel sun-tracking system using an Arduino UNO R4 Minima, DS3231 Real-time Clock Module , A4988 Stepper Motor Driver, Nema 17 Bipolar Stepper Motor, 2 KBT 12V 2600mAh rechargeable batteries, and a variation of Ken Willmott's SunPosition library (https://github.com/KenWillmott/SolarPosition).